dtolnay/cxx/book/src/tutorial.md

 that C++'s semantics are not precise enough to capture, i.e. things that would only be represented at most by comments in the C++ code.
 In this case, it's whether `new_blobstore_client` is safe or unsafe to call.
-If that function said something like "must be called at most once or we'll stomp yer memery", Rust would instead want to expose it as `unsafe fn new_blobstore_client`, this time inside a safe `extern "C++"` block because the programmer is no longer on the hook for any safety claim about the signature.
+If that function said something like "must be called at most once, or we'll stomp yer memery", Rust would instead want to expose it as `unsafe fn new_blobstore_client`, this time inside a safe `extern "C++"` block because the programmer is no longer on the hook for any safety claim about the signature.